nomemory/andreinc-site/_pages/portfolio.markdown

 [github repo](https://github.com/nomemory/pysert)

 `pysert` is a python script that generates arbitrary data based on a template.
+You can customize by adding new data generators.

-Eg.:
+E.g.:

 Template:
 ```xml